 Not all foods should be heated in the microwave.
 Learn which foods you shouldn't put in the microwave in this article.

-In fact, when some vegetables are cooked in this device, they retain more of their properties than when cooked with other methods.
+There are some vegetables which retain more of their properties when cooked in the microwave compared to other methods.

-However, even though this is applicable to many ingredients, there are certain varieties of food that can lose their nutritional qualities when subjected to high temperatures in this apparatus.
+However, as we said earlier, there are some foods that you shouldn’t heat up in the microwave because they can lose their nutritional qualities when subjected to high temperatures in this apparatus.

-Because of this, it’s important to know which foods are not convenient to use in a microwave and which other methods can be used to prepare them.
+Because of this, it’s important to know which foods you can and can’t heat up in the microwave and which other methods can be used to prepare them.

 Discover them below!